 What sets our sheep apart from most flocks is their naturally short tails and high quality wool.
 Having a short tail eliminates the need for tail docking (amputation), a painful but common practice in sheep farming.
 Wool is like a miracle fibre - carbon-sequestering, completely renewable, compostable, anti-microbial, water-repelling, insulating, fire-resistant, and most importantly, soft enough to wear next to your skin!

-The sheep are grazed around the vineyard and hay fields from April through December giving constant access to nutritious pasture.
+The sheep are 100% grass fed grazing around the vineyard and hay fields from April through December giving constant access to nutritious pasture.
 In winter they are fed hay from our fields.